scikit-hep/histbook/README.rst

 .. inclusion-marker-1-5-do-not-remove

 A histogram is a way to visualize the distribution of a dataset via aggregation: rather than plotting data points individually, we count how many fall within a set of abutting intervals and plot those totals.
-The resulting plot approximates the distribution from which the data were derived (`see Wikipedia for details <https://en.wikipedia.org/wiki/Histogram>`__).
+The resulting chart is an approximate view of the distribution from which the data were derived (`see Wikipedia for details <https://en.wikipedia.org/wiki/Histogram>`__).

 The **histbook** package defines, fills, and visualizes histograms of Numpy data.
 Its capabilities extend considerably beyond the `numpy.histogram <https://docs.scipy.org/doc/numpy/reference/generated/numpy.histogram.html>`__ function included in Numpy, as it was designed to serve the needs of particle physicists.
-Particle physicists have been analyzing data with histograms for decades and have strict requirements on a histogramming package:
+Particle physicists have been analyzing data with histograms for decades and have strict requirements on histogramming:

-- It must be able to declare an empty histogram as a container to be filled, iteratively or in parallel, allowing results to be combined from multiple sources.
+- One must be able to declare an empty histogram as a container to be filled, iteratively or in parallel, and then combine results from multiple sources.
+An interface that skips directly from data to plot or tries to guess bin edges on the fly is not sufficient.
-- It must be able to fill many histograms in a single pass over huge datasets.
+- It must be possible to fill many histograms in a single pass over the data, as datasets may be huge and I/O-bound.
-- The data analyst must be able to access bin contents programmatically, not just visually.
+- Data analysts must be able to access bin contents programmatically, not just visually.
+They will be performing statistical analyses on the contents.
-- It must create "profile plots" (average of one variable, binned in another) in addition to plain histograms.
+- It should be possible to make "profile plots" (average one variable, binned in another) in addition to plain histograms.
-- It must handle weighted data, including negative weights.
+- The data may be weighted, including negative weights.

-**histbook** implements the define-fill-visualize cycle established by `CERN HBOOK <http://cds.cern.ch/record/307945/files/>`__ in the 1970's, but in a new way: there is only one histogram class, ``Hist``, an n-dimensional hypercube of aggregated data, from which one and two-dimensional views may be projected.
-A histogram ``Book`` combines many histograms into an object that may be filled and combined as a single unit.

-Finally, each axis of a ``Hist`` is actually a symbolic expression that histbook optimizes to minimize passes over the data.
-For example, if many histograms contain a subexpression "``pt*sinh(eta)``", this subexpression will be computed only once per ``Book``.
-The data analyst can therefore copy-paste or generate hundreds of variations on a basic histogram without worrying about inefficiency.
-This is especially relevant for data selections, such as "``pt > 50``", which can be used as a 2-bin axis in the n-dimensional hypercube instead of creating histograms with and without the selection manually.
+`CERN HBOOK <http://cds.cern.ch/record/307945/files/>`__ was created in the 1970's to address the above.
+Since then, histogramming packages developed for particle physicists (`PAW <http://paw.web.cern.ch/paw/>`__, `mn_fit <https://community.linuxmint.com/software/view/mn-fit>`__, `Jas3 <http://jas.freehep.org/jas3/>`__, `HippoDraw <http://www.slac.stanford.edu/grp/ek/hippodraw/>`__, `AIDA <http://aida.freehep.org/doc/v3.0/UsersGuide.html>`__, `YODA <https://yoda.hepforge.org/>`__, `ROOT <https://root.cern/>`__) have had the same general features. histbook, deliberately echoing the name, does the same for Numpy.

+However, histbook has a more streamlined interface that allows users to be "lazy" without giving up performance.
+Instead of a suite of histogram and profile classes, histbook has a single n-dimensional histogram class, ``Hist``.
+Several histograms and profiles are latent within this ``Hist``, allowing data exploration after the time-consuming filling stage.
+Many ``Hist`` objects can be filled at once by binding them in a ``Book``.

+It's usually easier to write analysis scripts as a list of mathematical expressions, which suggests separate passes over the data, but it's much faster to execute as a single pass.
+To bridge this gap, histbook takes axis specifications as *symbolic* expressions to collect into a single pass with no duplication of reading or processing.
+For example, if you wish to plot "``pt``", "``eta``", and "``pt*sinh(eta)``" and they're in the same ``Book``, the ``pt`` array will be read once, the ``eta`` array will be read once, and they'll be reused to compute ``pt*sinh(eta)`` (using Numpy).
+If any histograms in the same ``Book`` apply cuts like "``-10 <= pt*sinh(eta) < 10``", the array will be retained for that.

+The upshot is that you can write hundreds of mathematical expressions using one syntax for any dimensionality, combine them in a ``Book``, and iteratively fill that ``Book`` in loops over data.
+As n-dimensional distributions, you can change your mind about how you want to plot them after the filling stage.

+histbook lets you plot interactively with `Vega-Lite <https://vega.github.io/vega-lite/>`__, dump tables of numbers into `Pandas DataFrames <https://pandas.pydata.org/pandas-docs/stable/dsintro.html>`__, and export histograms to `ROOT <https://root.cern/>`__ format.

 .. inclusion-marker-2-do-not-remove